Joint Transmit and Pinching Beamforming Optimization in Pinching Antenna-Assisted Symbiotic Radio Systems: Numerical Results

 \section{Numerical Results}

-In this section, we present the simulation setup and corresponding numerical results to demonstrate the effectiveness of the proposed PASS-enabled SR design and associated algorithms.
+This section specifies the simulation setup and provides numerical results to demonstrate the effectiveness of the proposed PASS-enabled SR design and associated algorithms.
 For consistency with prior work, the system parameters are adopted from \cite{xu2025join} and \cite{10896748}.
 Specifically, the operating frequency is set to $f=28 \,\text{GHz}$, the ma transmit power, the noise power is $\delta _k^2 = \delta _{\text{IR}}^2 = - 80 \, \text{dBm}$, and the effective index of the waveguide is $n_{\text{eff}}=1.4$.
-We assume that the number of PRs and chains/waveguides is $ N = K = \{ 2,4\} $.
+We assume that the numbers of PRs and chains/waveguides are $ N = K = \{ 2,4\} $.
 Each waveguide is equipped with $M=3$ PAs, and the heights of all PAs are fixed at $z^{\text{PA}}=5 m$.
-Both the PRs and the IR are randomly deployed within a rectangular area of size ${S_x} \times {S_y} = 30 \times 4~\text{m}^2$, while the BD is placed at a fixed location of $(5, 2, 2)\text{m}$.
+Both the PRs and the IR are randomly deployed within a rectangular area of size ${S_x} \times {S_y} = 30 \times 4~\text{m}^2$, while the BD is placed at a fixed location of $(5, 2, 2) \, \text{m}$.
 The waveguides are uniformly distributed along the y-axis (vertical direction) with a consistent interval of ${{{S_{\rm{y}}}} \mathord{\left/ {\vphantom {{{S_{\rm{y}}}} N}} \right. \kern-\nulldelimiterspace} N}$ meters and the minimum spacing of PA positions is set to $d_{\min}$ = 0.1 m.
-The symbol duration ratio between primary and secondary transmissions is $L = 50$, and the detection probability threshold is $\varepsilon = 0.95$.
+The symbol duration ratio of the primary to the secondary transmission is set as$L = 60$, and the detection probability threshold is $\varepsilon = 0.95$.
 The convergence tolerance and penalty factor in Algorithm 1 are set to $\varepsilon_1 = 10^{-3}$ and $\mu=10$, respectively.
+The swarm size and the maximum number of iterations in Algorithm 2 are set to $Q=30$ and $T=100$, respectively.
+For the LGD method, the penalty parameter is set to $\xi = {10^3}$, and the learning rate of the Adam optimizer is $\eta=10^{-4}$, while the remaining Adam hyperparameters follow the default settings.
+The proposed schemes are implemented using the PyTorch library and MATLAB R2024a on a platform equipped with an Intel Core i5-14600K processor and 64 GB RAM.
 Numerical results are computed as the average over 100 independently generated channel realizations.